venky916/tublian-certificate-generator/README.md

 - **src**
   - `App.js`: Main application file with layout and routing
   - **components**
-    - `CertificateTemplate.js`: Certificate layout component
+    - `CertificateTemplate.jsx`: Certificate layout component
-    - `SidebarForm.js`: User input form component
   - **assets**: Folder for images like logos and background images
   - `App.css`: Global styles for the app